Tech500/Observations/README.md

      4. LOG.TXT file is appended every 15 minutes with the latest update; storing data from Dynamic web page.

      5. ACCESS.TXT restricted file that logs client IP address.
-Removed due to multiple clicks on links to open a page.

-     6. DIFFER.TXT stores the difference in barometric pressure for the last fifteen minutes.
+     6. DIFFER.TXT stores the difference in Barometric Pressure for the last fifteen minutes.
 Only a difference of equal to or greater than .020 inches of Mercury are logged with difference, date and time.

-     7. SERVER.TXT is used to record RESETS; both "Manual" and "atchDog."
+     7. SERVER.TXT is used to record RESETS; both "Manual" and "WatchDog."
 Wireless Re-connects from lost of wireless connectivity are also logged to SERVER.TXT..

      8. URL file names other than ones defined in the Sketch produce "404 Page not found."